fbpx

 Did you know sleep is very important for digestion?
 It’s not just about feeling tired the next day, but actually a lack of sleep may change our cravings for food.
 Regulating our wake-sleep cycle is also very important for brain health, as well as maintaining a healthy weight.

-Stress reset can help digestion
+Stress reduction can help digestion

 Movement can improve IBS

-If you’d like to find IBS freedom from painful, unpredictable gut symptoms then just contact me to set up a free discovery call.
+Ready to chat? – If you’d like to find IBS freedom from painful, unpredictable gut symptoms then just contact me to set up a free discovery call.
 In the call I’ll ask you about what you need help with, and you can ask me about the programme.

-Hi I'm Anna Mapson, registered Nutritional Therapist.
+Hi, I'm Anna Mapson, registered Nutritional Therapist.

 I help people with IBS and SIBO get control of unpredictable gut symptoms to find long term relief from painful and embarrassing IBS without restrictive dieting.